Hauteclere/SheCodesDRF2023Supplementary/DRF_structure/DRF_structure.md

 ![An example of a GET request in a full-stack app](./img/bird_app.png)

+This looks like what we expected, but if we open the `Response` tab, we'll find that the response body is a bunch of HTML.
+That's because in a full-stack app, the response is presented to the user, and users are human beings who want nice-looking web pages.

 Now, let's look at what a request and response might look like from a backend app...

 ### Get Request